Qazeer/InfoSec-Notes/WebApps/3.X-NoSQL_injections/mongoDB.md

 /!\ IMPORTANT /!\

-Note that blind NoSQL injections are only available in versions of MongoDB prior to 2.4 (released in March 2013).
+Note that NoSQL injections using `db` are only available in versions of MongoDB prior to 2.4 (released in March 2013).
 Since this version, the global variable `db` was completely removed.